-The NHS cervical screening programme recommends that in most cases women should not have cervical screening tests if they are, or could be, pregnant.
-Pregnancy can make the result of the test harder to interpret and it is likely to be inaccurate.
+The NHS cervical screening programme say that routine cervical screening tests can usually be delayed in pregnant women until after they have had their baby.
+Pregnancy can make the result of the test harder to interpret and could be inaccurate.

 Planning to become pregnant

-If you are planning to become pregnant, it is a good idea to check with your GP that you are up to date with your cervical screening.
-Then you can have the test and any treatment necessary before you become pregnant.
+If you're planning to become pregnant, it's a good idea to check with your GP that you are up to date with your cervical screening.
+Then you can have the test and if you need treatment you can have it before you become pregnant.

-If you are already pregnant, and are due to have a cervical screening test, you can usually wait to be screened until 3 months after your baby is born.
+If you are already pregnant, and are due to have a cervical screening test, you can usually wait to have the test until 3 months after your baby is born.
 When you are invited for your test, you should let your GP or clinic know that you are pregnant.
-They will postpone the test until after the baby is born.
+They can then delay the test.

 Treatment for abnormal cells during pregnancy

-Remember that if your doctor tells you that you have abnormal cells or CIN 1, 2 or 3, you don't have cervical cancer.
-You have a pre cancerous condition that can easily be treated.
+Remember that if your doctor tells you that you have abnormal cervical cells (or CIN 1, 2 or 3), you don't have cervical cancer.
+Some of the abnormal cells could eventually turn into cancer if left untreated.

 Before giving birth

-But if the cells are more abnormal (CIN 3), your doctor may ask you to have another colposcopy when you are approximately 6 months pregnant to keep an eye on them.
+If the cells are more abnormal (CIN 2 or 3), your doctor may ask you to have another colposcopy when you are about 6 months pregnant to keep an eye on them.
 The abnormal cells are not likely to change much over the time of your pregnancy.

-If you are pregnant and your colposcopy shows that the CIN has started to turn into an invasive cancer, your doctor will need to take a tissue sample, probably by loop diathermy or LLETZ.
-But your specialist will not do this unless it is absolutely necessary.
+If you are pregnant and your colposcopy shows that the cell changes have started to turn into cancer, your doctor will need to take a tissue sample.
+This is probably by a procedure called LLETZ (large loop excision of the transformation zone).
+But your specialist will not do this unless it's absolutely necessary.